loic425/admin-panel-revolution-for-your-symfony-projects/pages/06_real_use_case.md

 # Real use case

-Let's create an AFUP admin panel
+Let's create an admin panel to manage conference talks

 ---